Plan your data management strategy

-The planning stage is when you decide on the basic building blocks of your application: the language (or languages) in which you’ll write it, what the user interface will look like, and any existing technologies you intend to leverage (including, of course, a data management system).
+The planning stage is when you decide on the basic building blocks of your application: the language or languages in which you’ll write it, what the user interface will look like, and any existing technologies you intend to leverage (including a data management system).

 When planning for your application’s data requirements, it’s good to consider such factors as: